 However, if you have a reasonable argument it is likely to be accepted.
 For example, you have two businesses and you want the same accounting date for each.
 You cannot just keep changing the date each year because it is convenient to do so.

 If you want the change to be temporary – you can ignore it for tax purposes.
 Otherwise you will be treated as having changed your accounting date if any of the circumstances described below apply:

 You have made up accounts to a date different from that used for your tax in the previous year

 You intend to draw up a set of accounts for more than 12 months so that no accounting date falls into the current tax year

 If you changed your accounting date last year but this was not accepted by HMRC and you are using the same date again

 Changing your accounting date will mean that you will have a new basis period for your taxable profits.
 See the section below for how this is calculated.

 If you change your accounting date you will need to work out your new basis period using the following rules:

-Susan has a basis period in 2015/16 that ended on 30 June 2015.
-She decides her new accounting date will be 30 September 2016.
-Her basis period for 2016/17 is the 15 months from 1 July 2015 to 30 September 2016.
-At this time she can use overlap relief equivalent to 3 months of profits to reduce the tax she has to pay for the tax year 2016/17.
-If she was carrying forward overlap profits of £4,000 that equated to 4 months profits, then she would use overlap profits of £3,000 now and still carry forward £1,000.
+Susan has a basis period in 2019/20 that ended on 30 June 2019.
+She decides her new accounting date will be 30 September 2020.
+Her basis period for 2020/21 is the 15 months from 1 July 2019 to 30 September 2020.
+If Susan has carried forward any overlap profits, then at this time she can use overlap relief equivalent to three months of profits to reduce the tax she has to pay for the 2020/21 tax year.
+If she was carrying forward overlap profits of £4,000 that equated to four months profits, then she would use overlap profits of £3,000 now and still carry forward £1,000.